maharjun/External-Input-Current/Readme.md

 ##  Current Description

 1. The random component of current is a poisson distributed current with adjustable Average frequency between 0-10Hz.
 Amplitude of this stimulation is non adjustable at 20.0f

-2. The External Current Is a Current spike to the first `NoOfNeurons` neurons once Every `MinorTimePeriod` ms for `MajorOnTime` ms every `MinorTimePeriod` ms. Its Amplitude is controllable
+2. The External Current Is specified as a spike pattern according to the structure described below.

 ##  Usage:

 It is compatible with all TimeDelNetSim versions which have defined the following variables

-  `StorageStepSize     - ` Storage Step Size in ms.
-  `beta                - ` As calculated from Time and StorageStepSize
-  `onemsbyTstep        - ` 1ms/TimeStep (integer)
+    StorageStepSize - Storage Step Size in ms. beta            - As calculated from Time and StorageStepSize onemsbyTstep    - 1ms/TimeStep (integer)
-  `N                   - ` Number of Neurons
+    N               - Number of Neurons
-  `NoOfms              - ` No of ms to simulate for
-  `i                   - ` Loop Variable.
+    NoOfms          - No of ms to simulate for i               - Loop Variable.
-  `Time                - ` Simulation Time instant as no. of Time Steps since 0
+    Time            - Simulation Time instant as no. of Time Steps since 0

 However, one may require to update the Visual Studio Project file to include the new header and cpp files to the project.

 It is required to be placed in the Headers Directory of Any project so that the following files are accessible.

     ..\Network.hpp
     ..\NeuronSim.hpp